Paying taxes is a way of life. You’re legally required to pay them so you can stay in good standing on the federal, state and local levels.

-If you can’t pay what’s due, you can request an extension from the IRS (for up to 120 days), setup an installment agreement (allowing you to pay over time), or see if you qualify for an offer in compromise (to settle for less than the total amount due).
+If you can’t pay what’s due, you can request a payment extension from the IRS (for up to 120 days), set up an installment agreement (allowing you to pay over time), or see if you qualify for an offer in compromise (to settle for less than the total amount due).

 How a Personal Loan Can Help

 Once you know how much you owe, you can formulate a plan for paying your back taxes as to avoid additional penalties and interest.